loborec/astro/README.md

 MATLAB to php translation by Dubravko Loborec

-## Functions
 ### Lunar Azimuth and Altitude Estimation
-Predict the Lunar Azimuth and Altitude within +/- .2 deg of any lat and lon for a given UTC
+Predict the Lunar Azimuth and Altitude within +/- .2 deg of any lat and lon for a given UTC.

 This algorithm will accept a Latitude, Longitude and Altitude location as well as a specific universal coordinated time.
 It will use this information and calculate the position of the moon in a local coordinate frame (az and alt aka az and el).